Dualities in population genetics: a fresh look with new dualities: Classical dualities of population dynamics

 \section{Classical dualities of population dynamics}

 The scheme developed in the section 2, together with the change of representation discussed in section 3, allows to recover many of the well-know dualities of classical models of population genetics \col{\cite{as,etheridge,jk}}.
-We first consider diffusion processes of the Wrigth-Fisher diffusion type and then discrete processes for a finite population of $N$ individuals of the Moran type.
+We first consider diffusion processes of the Wright-Fisher diffusion type and then discrete processes for a finite population of $N$ individuals of the Moran type.

 In this section, as well as in section \ref{sulsection} when we consider generators $L$ of diffusion processes on an interval or on a multidimensional simplex $\Omega$, we will always define them with absorbing boundary conditions, i.e., the pregenerator (of which the generator is the graph closure) is defined on the domain of smooth functions $f$ with compact support such that $Lf$ vanishes on the boundary.
-In the case that the boundary is not attainable (such as Wright-Fisher diffusion with mutation) the domain of the pregenerator consists of smooth functions $f$ with compact support contained in the interior of $\Omega$.\\
+In the case that the boundary is not attainable (such as Wright-Fisher diffusion with mutation, depending on the mutation rate) the domain of the pregenerator consists of smooth functions $f$ with compact support contained in the interior of $\Omega$.
+See \cite{ethierkurtz} chapter 8, section 1, Theorem 1.4 for more details on generators with absorbing boundary conditions.\\

 {\bf Diffusions and coalescents.} \\ Consider smooth functions $f: [0,1]\to\R$ vanishing at the boundaries $0$ and $1$.
 A diffusion process on $[0,1]$ has generator of the form \be \loc = \alpha(x) \frac{d^2}{dx^2} + \beta(x) \frac{d}{dx} =\alpha(A^\dagger) A^2 +\beta(A^\dagger) A\;, \ee \col{with $A$ and $A^\dagger$ defined in (\ref{heisenberg-differential})}.
 More precisely, we choose \beq \alpha(x)&=& \sum_{k=1}^\infty \alpha_k x^k\;, \nonumber\\ \beta(x) &=& \sum_{k=0}^\infty \beta_k x^k\;, \eeq where the coefficients $\alpha_k,\beta_k$ satisfy the following \beq &&\alpha_2= -\sum_{k\not=2, k=1}^\infty \alpha_k,\qquad \alpha_k\geq 0\quad \forall k\not= 2 \;, \nonumber\\ &&\beta_1=-\sum_{k\neq 1, k=0}^\infty \beta_k, \qquad \beta_k\geq 0 \quad \forall k\not=1\;. \eeq Typical choices are $\alpha(x)= x-x^2$, $\beta(x)=(1-x)$.
 By the duality $A\dual a$, $A^\dagger\dual a^\dagger$ and by theorem \ref{polthm} we find that $\loc$ is dual to \beq \hat{\loc} f(n)&=& \left(a^2 \alpha(a^\dagger) + a\beta(a^\dagger)\right) f(n) \nonumber\\ &=& n(n-1) \sum_{k =1}^\infty \alpha_k (f(n+k-2)- f(n)) \nonumber\\ && + \;n \sum_{k=0}^\infty \beta_k( f(n+k-1)-f(n)) \eeq with duality function $D(x,n)=x^n$.
 By the conditions (\ref{condcoef}) on the coefficients, this corresponds to a Markov chain on the natural numbers.